esfoobar/flaskbook/README.md

-# Step 7
+# Step 8

-## User Testing
+## User Login
+    - Login function
-    - Start a user test file
+    - Write a test for it
-    - Make sure to override application.py with `**config_overrides` and add the config_overrides
-    - Build the main tests.py file